syncfusion-content/flutter-docs/Flutter/introduction/overview.md

 # Syncfusion Flutter Widgets

 The Syncfusion Flutter UI widgets is the suite you ever need to create rich and high-quality mobile applications in iOS, Android and web with single code base.
-It also includes charts widgets.
+It also includes charts, calendar, radial gauge, PDF, barcode, date picker, and slider widgets.

 ## How to best read this user guide